Prevailing Research Areas for Music AI in the Era of Foundation Models: Fundamental Music AI

-In the adjacent research field of computer vision, \ac{CNN} models like ResNets \cite{he2016deep} and vision transformer models \cite{dosovitskiy2020image} can be seen as foundation models, having learned rich visual representations from extensive image datasets.
-In language processing, BERT \cite{devlin2018bert} is a famous example of large-scale language understanding, with the subsequent T5 transformer \cite{raffel2020exploring} paving the way for a natural and unitary interface for language models leading up to modern \acp{LLM}.
+In computer vision, ResNets \citep{he2016deep} and vision transformer models \citep{dosovitskiy2020image} have learned rich visual representations from extensive image datasets.
+In natural language processing, BERT \citep{devlin2018bert} demonstrated large-scale language understanding, while the T5 transformer \citep{raffel2020exploring} introduced a unified text-to-text interface, paving the way for modern \acp{LLM}.

-The research in music foundation models, however, has only recently started to emerge \cite{ma2024foundation}.
-A music foundation model would learn to understand music in multiple dimensions, capturing elements like melody, harmony, rhythm and a variety of stylistic and cultural musical traits, leading to a universal representation verified by multiple downstream tasks.
-The Holistic Evaluation of Audio Representations (HEAR) challenge at NeurIPS 2021 \cite{turian2022hear} was one of the first larger initiatives to come to robust audio representations, by providing a benchmark of nineteen diverse tasks.
+However, research on music foundation models has only recently gained momentum \citep{ma2024foundation}.
+A music foundation model would need to understand music in multiple dimensions -- melody, harmony, rhythm, timbre, and diverse stylistic and cultural traits -- yielding universal representations for many downstream tasks.
+The Holistic Evaluation of Audio Representations (HEAR) challenge at NeurIPS 2021 \citep{turian2022hear} was among the first large-scale initiatives towards robust audio representations, providing a benchmark of 19 diverse tasks.